 Step Two: Make the curing brine

-Based on the actual weight of the meat to be cured, you will use pink curing salt (Prague #1) at the rate of 1 teaspoon per pound of meat.
+The final weight of the meat to be cured becomes part of the calculation for amount of pink curing salt to be used.
 That is the reason the list of ingredients below shows a variable amount of pink curing salt, for you don't actually know the weight of the meat until you have removed any excess or otherwise unwanted fat.
 In short, weigh the meat accurately after fat removal and adjust the exact amount of pink curing salt you use based on the exact weight of the meat.

 Ingredients:

-½ gallon of water
+1 gallon of water

 ¼ cup of granulated sugar